barnes/Gradebook/README.md

 Class page fully functional.
 Scores live update on completing an entry.
 Next move is completing a 'Student' page that reports all entries.
 Afterward I will try to add in tags.

 Student page is now loading great, links working from popover.
 Next step is ability to delete an entry from this page.

+Deleting entries works, but does not change score, that needs to be done still.